- All applicants for the Baltic Sea Philharmonic must be between the ages of 18 and 28.

 - Alternatively, applicants can be Erasmus students or international students enrolled in a music academy in one of the ten countries of the Baltic Sea region (regardless of their nationality).

-- The repertoire for the first round (video) can be found on this list
+- The repertoire list for the first round (video) can be found here.

-- The dates for the second round of the Digital Talent Tour for string, wind, brass and percussion players are between 18–22 January 2021.
+- The dates for the second round of the Digital Talent Tour are between 6–10 December.

-- All applicants will be informed by email by 18 December 2020 concerning invitations to the second round of the Digital Talent Tour
+- All applicants will be informed by email by 15 November 2021 concerning invitations to the second round of the Digital Talent Tour.

 - The second round of the Digital Talent Tour will be hosted online, meaning that participants do not have to travel.
 However, we request that all applicants be ready to play during their time slot.
 Leave some time beforehand to set up and prepare.